 In this case, you’ll need to either drive or catch the train to the Cinque Terre.
 If you are catching the train, just be sure to leave plenty of leeway in your transfers.
 Italian trains are notorious for running late, and you don’t want to miss yours!

-La Spezia (pictured above), known as the gateway to the Italian Riviera, is also conveniently located for exploring the Cinque Terre and has plenty of accommodation options.
+Porto Venere (pictured above) and La Spezia are known as the towns that form the gateway to the Italian Riviera.
+They are conveniently located for exploring the Cinque Terre and have plenty of accommodation options.

 Best accommodation in La Spezia